vladlpavlov/Pythagoras/README.md

 the function return values are identical for identical arguments), and function execution has no side effects (no mutation of local static variables, non-local variables, mutable reference arguments or input/output streams).
-In return to adhering to these constraints, Pythagoras offers theoretically unlimited scalability and elasticity of its serverless code execution environment.
+In return to adhering to these constraints, Pythagoras offers unlimited scalability and elasticity of its serverless code execution environment.

-**Global value store**, as the name implies, stores all the values ever created within any instance of your code.
+**Global value store**, as the name implies, stores all the values ever created within any running instance of your code.
 It's a key-value store, where the key (the object's address) is composed using the object's hash.
-Under the hood, these hash-based addresses are used by Pythagoras the same way as RAM-based addresses are used by pointers and references in C and C+ libraries.
+Under the hood, these hash-based addresses are used by Pythagoras the same way as RAM-based addresses are used (via pointers and references) in C and C++ libraries.
 For example, while passing input arguments to a remotely executed function, only the hash-based addresses of the arguments are passed, not their actual values.
 Such approach makes it possible to significantly decrease data marshalling overhead,